flancian/garden/agora pkg chapter.md

   - Whereas links in a personal knowledge graph or wiki usually have a single target (a particular note or page), **Agora links fan out by default**; targets can be thought of [[collections]] of resources.
   - While a **personal knowledge graph** usually contains resources and links authored or collected by a single person, and a **wiki** usually contains resources provisioned by a group in (a priori) a shared voice, an Agora tries to integrate and interlink both personal and group resources while preserving distinct voices[^chorus].
   - As of the time of writing, some personal knowledge graph tools are exploring collaborative editing in format- and platform-specific ways.
 In contrast to this, **the reference Agora described in this chapter tries to be tool, format and platform agnostic** to maximize interoperability and data exchange and provide utility to users of many tools and systems.
 This is achieved by targeting a minimum viable set of cross-tool conventions.
-  - The reference system is based on off-the-shelf components like git and Markdown.

 [^kfg]: https://www.knowledgefutures.org/